fsuels/studio/README.md

 ## Using HTTP/2

-The `npm start` script now launches a small Node.js server that serves the built Next.js app over **HTTP/2** with an automatic fallback to HTTP/1.1.
-This requires TLS certificates which are not committed to the repository.
+The `npm start` script launches a small Node.js server that serves the built Next.js app over **HTTP/2** with an automatic fallback to HTTP/1.1.
+If no TLS certificates are found the server will generate a self‑signed pair on first run.

-Create a `cert` directory with `server.crt` and `server.key` files for local development.
-You can generate self‑signed certificates using OpenSSL:
+Certificates are placed in the `cert` directory as `server.crt` and `server.key`.
+You can also generate them manually using OpenSSL:

 ```bash
 mkdir cert